mario-guerra/mario-guerra.github.io/content/blog/2025-08-03-building-the-future-of-loan-origination-with-multi-agent-ai-architecture/index.md

 ---

 ## Human-AI Collaboration
 Effective human-AI collaboration is essential for complex loan decisions.
-Our platform provides sophisticated interfaces that maximize both efficiency and trust.
+Our platform provides ergonomic interfaces that maximize both efficiency and trust.

 ### Interactive Human-AI Dashboard